 What Food Can You Give a Dog with Renal Disease?

-Overall, you should make sure that your dog with renal disease eats a diet that has lower levels of sodium, protein, and phosphorus.
+Overall, you should make sure that your dog with renal disease eats a diet with lower sodium, protein, and phosphorus levels.
 Omega-3 fatty acids can also protect the kidneys somewhat.
 Some safe treats and snacks include carrots, green beans, broccoli, apples, and watermelon.

 Try to increase your dog’s consumption of omega-3 fatty acids, vitamin B complex, calcium, antacids, and Q10 coenzyme.
 At the same time, reduce or avoid omega-6 fats and vitamin D.